 What is the best homemade toothpaste?

-The best DIY toothpaste recipe for you depends on what you are looking for.
+The best DIY toothpaste recipe for you depends on what you're looking for.
 You can check out the recipes mentioned above to get started.
 If you want something basic, try a baking soda toothpaste recipe.
 If you want to try oil pulling, make sure to choose one of the recipes that include coconut oil.
 If you are really interested in whitening, try adding some activated charcoal powder to a basic homemade toothpaste recipe.

 Can you make homemade toothpaste without coconut oil?